Archaeologists Make The Surprising Discovery Of The 4,800-Year-Old ‘Lost’ City Of Mardaman Hidden In Iraq

 — Archeologia Żywa (@ArcheologiaZywa) May 12, 2018

-As Peter Pfälzner noted, the lost city was in the perfect position between other major cities and kingdoms to benefit greatly from trade.
+As Peter Pfalzner noted, the lost city was in the perfect position between other major cities and kingdoms to benefit greatly from trade.

 “Mardaman certainly rose to be an influential city and a regional kingdom, based on its position on the trade routes between Mesopotamia, Anatolia and Syria.
 At times, it was an adversary of the great Mesopotamian powers.”